Identifying lens spaces in polynomial time: Reidemeister torsion

 The sign is not a topological invariant, because the $j$-simplices of $M$ are unordered and unoriented, so they only provide $C_j(M;\Q)$ with an unordered, unsigned basis.
-We choose an ordering and an orientation of the simplices such that $\Delta(Q_*) > 0$.
-We can then use the same ordering and orientation an other Reidemeister torsion calculation on $M$ with twisted coefficients.
+We choose an ordering and an orientation of the cells such that $\Delta(Q_*) > 0$.
+We can then use the same ordering and orientation for a let Reidemeister torsion calculation on $M$ with twisted coefficients.

 Suppose further that